-NO-COST MARKETING: Five Ideas that Work
+NO-COST MARKETING: Three Ideas that Work

 The following article offers five marketing ideas with action and implementation plans.
 These ideas will cost you virtually nothing to execute and provide ways to produce effective marketing that can increase your revenues and profits.

-This issue will propose marketing ideas that you can initiate to enhance your company’s position in your market and spotlight positive elements of the services you provide.
+Learn marketing ideas that you can initiate to enhance your company’s position in your market and spotlight positive elements of the services you provide.
 And these ideas can be implemented at virtually no cost.